telerik/reporting-docs/designing-reports/report-structure/map/connecting-to-data.md

 When working with map series,           it is often useful to have a way to determine the current data point coordinates and display them on a label or use them in conditional formatting rule.
 The evaluation engine provides a way to do so using the special expression `"= Location"`.
 The evaluation result is an instance of type  [Location](/reporting/api/Telerik.Reporting.Location)            and its `Longitude` and `Latitude` properties can be accessed directly.
 Also, when the selected component in the report designer is  [MapSeriesBase](/reporting/api/Telerik.Reporting.MapSeriesBase) ,           the __Edit Expression dialog__  will include three *Location*            entries in its *Fields*  collection: *Location* ,           *Location.Latitude*  and *Location.Longitude* .

->important When using  __ShapeMapSeries__  that obtain their geospatial information from a  __ShapeFile__ ,             the processing engine will automatically generate two virtual fields in the resulting composite data set:             `"Location.Latitude"` and `"Location.Longitude"` that serve the same purpose - to use the             coordinates of the data point centroid in expressions.
+> When using  __ShapeMapSeries__  that obtain their geospatial information from a  __ShapeFile__ ,             the processing engine will automatically generate two virtual fields in the resulting composite data set:             `"Location.Latitude"` and `"Location.Longitude"` that serve the same purpose - to use the             coordinates of the data point centroid in expressions.

 # See Also

  * [Map Overview]({%slug telerikreporting/designing-reports/report-structure/map/structure/overview%})

  * [Map Structure]({%slug telerikreporting/designing-reports/report-structure/map/structure/overview%})